Items

 Other Data

 Items can store many different kinds of data.
-This data is structured based on the parent collection’s attributes, which enforce what can be stored in that collection’s items.
+This data is structured based on the parent collection’s attributes (for more on attributes read our document on the subject here), which enforce what can be stored in that collection’s items.

 Media